hayan-aljabr/KidSense/README.md

 ## Contributing

 We welcome contributions from the community to further enhance KidSense.
-Please review our [contribution guidelines](CONTRIBUTING.md) before getting started.

 ## Code of Conduct

 We enforce a Code of Conduct to ensure a respectful and inclusive community.
 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our expectations for behavior.

-## Security

-If you discover any security vulnerabilities in KidSense, please report them to our security team at [security@yourkidssense.com](mailto:security@yourkidssense.com).
-We take security seriously and appreciate your assistance in keeping KidSense secure.

-## License

-KidSense is licensed under the [MIT License](LICENSE), allowing for free use and modification of the codebase.

 ## Support

-For any inquiries or support requests, please contact us at [support@yourkidssense.com](mailto:support@yourkidssense.com).
+For any inquiries or support requests, please contact us at [hayanjaber6@gmail.com](mailto:hayanjaber6@gmail.com).
 We are here to help you make the most of KidSense!